xuyuji9000/aws-playground/Readme.md

-This project is for aws Infrastructure as Code(IaC) interactive workshops.
+This project is for AWS Infrastructure as Code(IaC) interactive workshops.

 # About the Mentor?